We have compared Netgear Orbi to other routers like Eero, Google Wifi, and Velop. We can confirm that having a Netgear Orbi at home is a game-changer.

 This step will take some time but doesn’t interfere with the entire process.
 Here’s how you can do it:

-- Log in to your Netgear Orbi router.
-If you don’t know how, check it here.
+1. Log in to your Netgear Orbi router.
+If you don’t know how, check it here

-- If a new firmware version is available, click/tap the “Upgrade All” button.
-This will start the firmware update.
+4. If an update is available, click “Upgrade All”.
+This will initiate the firmware update.

 The Bottom Line